Developing an OPS Application

 OPS is a Domain Specific Language embedded in C/C++ and Fortran, targeting the development of multi-block structured mesh computations.
 The abstraction has two distinct components: the definition of the mesh, and operations over the mesh.

-Data and computations expressed this way can be automatically managed and parallelised by the OPS library.
-Higher dimensions are supported in the backend, but not currently by the code generators.
+Data and computations expressed this way can be automatically managed and parallelized by the OPS library.
+Higher dimensions are supported in the backend, but are not currently supported by the code generator.

 Example Application